 Each control board contains a model plug.
-The correct model plug must be installed for the system to operate properly (see Table 3).
+The correct model plug must be installed for the system to operate properly (see Table 4).

-The model plug is used to identify the type and size of unit to the control.
+The model plug is used to identify the type and size of unit to the

-On new units, the model and serial numbers are inputted into the AOC board's memory at the factory.
+On new units, the model and serial numbers are inputted into the AOC board s memory at the factory.
 If a model plug is lost or missing at initial installation, the unit will operate according to the information input at the factory and the appropriate error code will flash temporarily.
 An RCD replacement AOC board contains no model and serial information.
 If the factory control board fails, the model plug must be transferred from the original board to the replacement board for the unit to operate.

-When installing AC unit with older fan coils, a model plug change may be required.
+When installing heat pump with older fan coils, a model plug change may be required.
+See table 2 for fan coils requiring model plug change.